woboq/qmetaobject-rs/README.md

 Link against **`qtwidgets`** module.
 This will use `QApplication` instead of `QGuiApplication`.

-This feature is enabled by default and is required for `webengine` feature.
+This feature is enabled by default.

 ## What if a wrapper for the Qt C++ API is missing?